wombleton/gitlaw-nz/acts/T/Trans-Tasman Mutual Recognition Act 1997.md

     *   (c) fails to produce any such paper, document, record, or thing.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $1,500\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $1,500\.

     (3) No person summoned to attend before the Tribunal may be convicted of an offence against subsection (1) unless there was tendered or paid to that person travelling expenses in accordance with [section 66][80].

+    Section 68(2): amended, on 1 July 2013, by [section 413][118] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 69 Contempt of Tribunal

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who---

     *   (a) assaults, threatens, or intimidates, or intentionally insults, the Tribunal or any member of it or any special adviser to or officer of the Tribunal, during a sitting of the Tribunal, or in going to, or returning from, any sitting; or